az4if/Anime-Public-ID-Mapper/README.md

 ## Database Setup

 The database dump is available in the latest Releases as `anime-db.sql`.
+[Download anime-db.sql](https://github.com/az4if/Anime-Public-ID-Mapper/releases/latest/download/anime-db.sql)
 You need to download it and load it into a Supabase or local PostgreSQL database before running the API.

 ### ☁️ Restore to Supabase (Recommended)